Employee Lawsuits Happen to Small Businesses Like Yours

-After the attacks of September 11, 2001, the Afghan-American Muslim employee was ostracized by his coworkers.
+After the attacks of September 11, 2001, an Afghan-American Muslim employee was ostracized by his coworkers.
 One falsely reported him to the authorities as a suspected terrorist.
 The museum terminated his employment without notice, allegedly for taking excessive time to complete security rounds.
 However, other security guards had taken as long or longer and were not disciplined.
 He filed a charge with the EEOC, who sued on his behalf.

 The museum settled for $60,000.

 More Claims — All of these lawsuits resulted in employee verdicts or settlements